Preparing nurse practitioners for excellence

 - be the future nurse leaders who advance nursing and healthcare practices in southeastern Massachusetts, the Commonwealth, and beyond.

 UMass Dartmouth offers three pathways to the DNP.
-Each track is offered both synchronous online and face-to-face to help you juggle your education and life's demands.
-In the synchronous online option, you will virtually attend class sessions at the same time as your instructor and classmates.
-All classes may be attended 100% remotely except for NUR 552 which requires 3 on-campus lab sessions.
+Each track is offered asynchronously online to help you juggle your education and life's demands.
+All classes may be attended 100% remotely except for the two consecutive on-campus days each semester.

 BS-DNP students